What is The Harkive Project?

 It ran for the first time in July 2013, and again in 2014, 2015 and 2016, and has so far gathered over 8,000 responses.
 It will run again for a fifth time on Tuesday 25th July 2017.

 If you’d like to know more about the project, or about me, then please feel free to email me.

 What sort of information and stories does The Harkive Project want?

 Harkive is interested in the How, Why and Where.
 If you happen to also describe What you are listening to, that’s fine, but remember that the project wants to hear about your listening experience, which is much more than a list of songs.

 We are equally interested in the devices, technology, services and formats you use as the places, locations, journeys and situations you find yourself in whilst listening.
 You might, for example, describe how you listened to music on your commute to work, or how you sat in a park and heard music coming from a distant window.

 Can I see some examples of the kind of information and stories The Harkive Project wants?

-Between now and 19th July there will be numerous examples posted to the Harkive blog.
-These examples are merely intended to point you in the right general direction and should not be viewed as templates.
-There is no right or wrong way to make a contribution, just tell your story in any way you feel comfortable.
+Between now and 25th July there will be numerous examples posted to the Harkive blog.
+These examples are intended to point you in the right general direction but should not be viewed as templates – there is no right or wrong way to make a contribution, just tell your story in any way you feel comfortable.